kBrausew/ioBroker.wiegand-tcpip/docs/setup.md

   >This includes both the sender (controller) and the receiver (ioBroker).
   >This can be recognized by the same gateway address and network mask on both components.

->In all other cases, ALWAYS use "dedicated network setup"
+>In all other cases, ALWAYS use "dedicated network setup".

 #### **Dedicated network setup (Unicast & Directed Broadcast)** [^7]
-Please enter all address data
+Please enter all address data...

 #### **Device network address** [^7]
 The publicly known IP address (Unicast) of the device on the remote network. [^2] [^8]